yurukute/CTU/CT295 - IoT/Christmas_Light/readme.md

 # Christmas Light Assignment
-Using at least 5 LEDs create a program that

-has at least 4 different modes

-• Must use if statements and user input to switch

-modes

-• Marks:

-– Creativity [4 Marks]
 Using at least 5 LEDs create a program that has at least 4 different modes

 Must use if statements and user input to switch modes